telerik/document-processing-docs/libraries/radwordsprocessing/editing/find-and-replace.md

 **RadWordsProcessing** gives you the ability to search for a string in a [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) instance and replace all matches.
 The library also allows you to replace the styling of the matches alone.

 You can search and replace text or styling using [RadFlowDocumentEditor]({%slug radwordsprocessing-editing-radflowdocumenteditor%}).
 This article lists the available methods and describes how you can use them.
+This feature is available since **R2 2021** release version.

 ## Find Text